-- The Research Program the Applicant is enrolled in or has applied to; - The Applicant's start date within the program the Applicant is seeking support for (Applicants Fellowship Start date); - The Applicant is enrolled in a Postdoctoral or Clinical Fellow program and is in good standing, or for Applicants who are not enrolled, that their application to the institute's program has been submitted, including an anticipated start date of the program.
-If the applicant has not yet received their degree, a date of expected degree completion date is also required - Confirmation of the Applicant's Supervisor(s); - Endorsement of Applicants and that they meet eligibility and other requirements of the competition.
+- The Research Program the Applicant is enrolled in or has applied to; - The Applicant's start date within the program the Applicant is seeking support for; - The Applicant is enrolled in a Doctoral program and is in good standing, or for Applicants who are not enrolled, that their application to the school's graduate program has been submitted with a start date of no later than September 30, 2026. - Confirmation of the Applicant's Supervisor(s); - Endorsement of Applicants and that they meet eligibility and other requirements of the competition.